-The service department, which is led by Service Manager Jimmy Dew and Project Manager and Estimator Sean Shisler, has 40 service electricians that are available around the clock.
+The service department, which is led by Service Manager Jimmy Dew, has 40 service electricians that are available around the clock.
 Providing everything from transformer repairs, motor control troubleshooting, power quality metering, and much, much more, our service team thrives on finding lasting solutions, fast, for our clients.
-Here’s a closer look at what’s going on right now in our service world, and some general insights, from Jimmy and Sean.
+Here’s a closer look at what’s going on right now in our service world, and some general insights from Jimmy.

-Q: Before managing the service department, both of you were field electricians.
+Q: Before managing the service department,you were a field electrician.
 How do your experiences in the field as a service electrician inform the way you lead the service team now?

 Q: Is there anything about our service department that our clients are surprised to learn?

 Many of our clients, specifically those who normally contract us for larger construction work, don’t know the scope of our service department.
 Some may not even be aware that we have one.
 But if it has wires, we do it.
 Our scope is so big, and none of our customers should think of Mid-City as just a “big job” contractor.
 Now, with the addition of our new advanced testing division, we offer even more, including arc flash analysis, coordination studies, power quality metering, and automation design too.